OpenNMT/OpenNMT-py/docs/source/FAQ.md

 This is defined in `onmt.inputters.corpus.ParallelCorpus.load`.
 This class is not easily extendable for now but it can be considered for future developments.
 For instance, we could create some `CustomParallelCorpus` class that would handle other kind of inputs.

-## How to use LoRa to finetune a big model ?
+## How to use LoRa and 8bit loading to finetune a big model ?

 Cf paper: [LoRa](https://arxiv.org/abs/2106.09685)